-My name is (not revealed due to privacy concerns) and this is my website where I occasionally share my notes and thoughts about Open Source, BSD and GNU/Linux system administration, and programming - the pragmatic way.
+My name is (not revealed due to privacy concerns) and this is my website where I occasionally share my notes, thoughts and tutorials about Open Source, BSD and GNU/Linux system administration, and programming - the pragmatic way.

 I almost became an electronic engineer, but I never finished the last part of my studies because I was too busy working.
 Therefore I am mostly self-taught.

-Most of my life I have been working as a system and network administrator and programmer - both as an employee and as a self-employed/freelancer/consultant.
+Most of my life I have been working as a system and network administrator and programmer, both as an employee and as a freelancer/consultant.

 Whenever I am involved in a project I try to follow good software engineering principles such as: